 The Choir was founded by Constantinos Angelidis and his associates in late 2005, with a view to the study and promotion of Byzantine music as it has come down to us, and the re-baptising of the cantors’ choirs with the style and feeling of the ‘music of the angels’.
 The living of the experience of the Church, the spirit of devout attendance at its services, a love for our own music, and a scholarly approach to a host of compositions by renowned composers of the Byzantine and post-Byzantine period from the tradition of chant of the Great Church and Mount Athos are a source of inspiration and discipleship.

-It has appeared at the Athens Concert Hall (five concerts in collaboration with the Hellenic Radio and Television Music Ensembles, etc.), at the Greek National Opera and in various cities in Greece, such as Tripoli, Mytilene, Patra, Hydra, Thessaloniki, etc.
+It has appeared at the Odeon of Herodes Atticus in the context of the Athens and Epidaurus Festival, at the Athens Concert Hall (five concerts in collaboration with the Hellenic Radio and Television—ERT—Music Ensembles, etc.), and in various cities in Greece.

 • Angels of the wilderness, Savvaiatikon Synaxarion, in the edition of the volume dedicated to the Holy Lavra of St Savvas the Sanctified